 Once you’ve loaded a template, you can begin editing it through the Thrive Content Builder user interface.
 As you move the cursor around the page, the editable regions are identified with a set of icons.

 As Thrive Content Builder is a drag-and-drop inline editing tool, simply clicking on a text area allows you to start typing in your content.

 Inline editing like this makes it very easy to gauge how your content will look to your visitors when it goes live.
 The property panel for the element you’re working on is instantly displayed as soon as you click on the module.

 Adding new content elements to your pages is as easy as dragging and dropping them into place.
 After that, simply click on the new item to customize it.

 You can preview your work at any time to see how it’s taking shape.
 You can also save your work as you go.
-Providing your post or page has been published, each time you save your changes through the Thrive Content Builder user interface, they are made available to your visitors.
-Unlike Beaver Builder, there’s no way to save your changes without publishing them.
+Providing your post or page has been published, every time you save your changes through the Thrive Content Builder user interface, they’re made visible to your visitors.
+Unlike Beaver Builder, though, there’s no way to save your changes without publishing them.

 Dealing with Existing Content

 If you use Thrive Content Builder to edit a post or page that already contains some content, that content will remain in place.
 The Thrive Content Builder editable region will be added alongside your existing content.